borkdominik/bigUML/docs/tutorial/0_Preparations.md

 );
 ```

-Currently the `module` does not do much, but that will change later.
+Currently, the `module` does not do much, but that will change later.

 #### CL-Step1: Important Knowledge

-- Client side you do not have manifests.
-You work directly with dependency injection - that means you will directly bind your elements later.
+- Client-side you do not have manifests.
+You work directly with dependency injection, meaning you will bind your elements later.

 ### GL-Step 2: Loading the DemoDiagramModule